DavidJayMartin/logseq-get-outlook-event/readme.md

 ### Time Handling

-- Events are fetched in Eastern Time (Outlook's local timezone)
+- Events are fetched in Outlook's local timezone
 - Times are displayed in either 12-hour format (9:00 AM) or 24-hour format (09:00) based on plugin settings
 - Duration is always calculated and displayed as HH:MM:SS format